gamblevore/PicoMsg/README.md

 PicoMsg also has some util functions.
 These functions are not always needed, but available in case you need them.

 `PicoError` is very nice, because it returns an error that forced comms to close.
 If the comms is still open, the error is 0.
 The errors are from `errno`, so you can use `strerror` on them.
-For example, a PicoComms that was newly created, with have an error of `ENOTCONN`, meaning that it is not (yet) connected :) This error will go to 0, once you connect the comms.
+For example, a PicoComms that was newly created, will have an error of `ENOTCONN`, meaning that it is not (yet) connected :) This error will go to 0, once you connect the comms.

 Other useful utils are: `PicoClose` (in case you want to close the comms from multiple points in your app), `PicoStillSending` (in case you want to give your app a chance to still send more data.), `PicoSay` is very informative and can help debug things.